eggplantbren/DNest4/README.md

 python setup.py install
 ```

-in the root of this repository.
+in the root directory of this repository.

 Alternative build process with SCons
 ====================================